tmorozov/LvivNodeJsClub.github.io/_posts/2019-07-29-No-NodeJs-Club-this-week.md

 date: 2019-07-29 17:47:00 +0200
 ---

-NodeJs Club takes a day off this Thursday.
+NodeJs Club takes a day off this Tuesday.
 We'll meet again in a week.[]()

-Join us next Thursday(06.08.2020), at 10:00 in Jamaica (room 223)
+Join us next Tuesday(06.08.2020), at 10:30 in Jamaica (room 223)